GeotrekCE/Geotrek-rando-v3/docs/installation.md

 cd Geotrek-rando-v3/frontend/
 ```

-build the server:
+Build the server

 ```sh
 yarn build
 ```

-and start it
+And start it

 ```sh
 yarn start